Latching Technology Used to Isolate Power Faults

 Customer Problem

-A manufacturer of medium voltage power distribution equipment needed a solution that would actuate the fault interrupter when their system detected a safety concern.
-It needed to remain in position until their system hardware was manually reset.
+A manufacturer of medium voltage power distribution equipment needed a solution that would actuate the fault interrupter in their pad-mounted switchgear when the system detected a safety concern.
+Once activated, the solenoid needed to remain in the released position until the system hardware was manually reset.
 The solution also needed to be stable in a wide range of temperatures.

 The TLX Solution

-TLX Technologies designed and produced a latching solenoid with a manual reset feature that eliminates the durability failure modes of standard U-frame designs.
-A permanent magnet holds the solenoid in the latched position, and when the system detects a fault, a short pulse de-latches the solenoid to activate the system’s fault interrupter.
-When the technician manually resets the system’s hardware after the fault is cleared, the solenoid consequently resets too.
-This solenoid is temperature stable and can release at -40°C in less than 12 ms.
+TLX Technologies designed and produced a manually resettable latching solenoid that eliminates the durability failure modes of standard U-frame designs, is temperature stable, and can release at -40°C in less than 12 milliseconds.
+A permanent magnet holds the solenoid in the latched position, and when the system detects a fault, a short pulse releases the solenoid to activate the system’s fault interrupter.
+The solenoid only resets when the technician manually resets the system's hardware after the fault is cleared.

 - Release voltage